Monday, 2 April 2012

 Just like any other street in the Philippines, most streets of Lucban are narrow and congested.
 Bigger to small streets are full of jeepneys, tricycle, buses and private cars, not to mention the normal way of local people's travelling....by walking along the road.

-You will enjoy walking though as you will have a glimpse of the houses and simple life of the Lucbanins.
+You will enjoy walking though as you will have a glimpse of the houses and the life of the Lucbanins.

 Tricycle in Lucban

-Come along, let us take a tricyle and explore the beauty of this historical town.
+Come along, let us take a tricycle and explore the beauty of this historical town.

 Jeepney in Lucban

-There is so much to say about Lucban some of which I have written in other websites.
+There is so much to say about Lucban some of which I have written on other websites.

 Come visit Lucban.
 Enjoy the festival, the food, the pilgrimage, and the local people.